Ashley00/CS5350/README.md

 columns-a list contains all columns header\
 maxDepth-int of max depth for the tree\
 currDepth-int of current depth for the tree

+#### For HW2-:
+My program for running ensemble learning takes a longer time than expected.